zzzprojects/docs/entityframework-classic.net/pages/features/using-ef-classic-with-ef-6.md

 </configuration>
 ```

-and specify the name to the `EntityFrameworkManager` for EF Classic:
+and specify the name for the `EntityFrameworkManager` for EF Classic:

 ```csharp
 EntityFrameworkManager.ConfigSectionName = "entityFrameworkClassic";